exercism/docs/mentoring/choosing_a_solution.md

 On the right-hand side of the screen, filter by language or exercise.

-You can also choose to only show exercises you've completed yourself (enabled by default).
+You can also choose to only show exercises you have completed yourself (enabled by default).
 This is a great starting point until you are comfortable with higher level exercises.

 The main table shows the exercise, the student and when they requested mentoring.
 Hovering over a row gives you more detail about the user: